-Additional Description variable/auxiliary information total_uncertainty This variable would contain the total per-datum uncertainty 3 (this field would be associated with the geophysical variable.
-If the independent, mandatory) structured and common uncertainty components are also provided, this would be equal to the sum in quadrature of these components. independent_uncertainty This variable would contain the per-datum component of uncertainty that is uncorrelated between observations. structured_uncertainty This variable would contain the per-datum component of uncertainty that is structured and correlated over a defined space/time scale.
+Additional Description variable/auxiliary information total_uncertainty (this field would be mandatory) This variable would contain the total per-datum uncertainty associated with the geophysical variable.
+If the independent, structured and common uncertainty components are also provided, this would be equal to the sum in quadrature of these components. independent_uncertainty This variable would contain the per-datum component of uncertainty that is uncorrelated between observations.

+CMUG CCI+ DeliverableNumber:D5.7f Obs4MIPs User requirements and gap analysis reportSubmission date:December 2024Version:1.2 structured_uncertainty This variable would contain the per-datum component of uncertainty that is structured and correlated over a defined space/time scale.
 This correlation length scale in space and time must be provided in the variable metadata. common_uncertainty This variable would contain the per-datum component of uncertainty that is common to all observations of a given type (specific instrument, resolution, variable type) in Obs4MIPs format standard_deviation Where an observation average is provided over a given space/time scale, the data producer may include the standard deviation of the data comprising the average in this field. standard_error Where an observation average is provided over a given space/time scale, the data producer may include the standard error of the data comprising the average in this field.